top of page

 Individual Labs Used For Diagnosis

 Many of the tests used to support a Sjogren's diagnosis are part of the Sjogren's classification criteria.
-The classification criteria should not be misused as diagnostic criteria, which do not exist.
+Many people who do have Sjogren's do not fulfill the classification criteria.

 The "lip biopsy" aka minor salivary gland biopsy (MSGB)

-SSA (anti-Ro antibodies) is the most helpful blood test used to support a diagnosis of Sjogren's.
+The SSA is the most helpful blood test used to support a diagnosis of Sjogren's.
+However, 30-40% of people with Sjogren's do not have a positive SSA.
 SSA is also seen in other AIRDs, especially SLE, and sometimes in healthy people (5, 6, 9).
-SSA is one type of ANA, seen in 50-70% of Sjogren's patients.

-See Myth #2 on the MYTHS ABOUT DIAGNOSIS page and SSA and Sjogren's to learn why this blood test is often negative in people with Sjogren's.
+See Myth #2 on the MYTHS ABOUT DIAGNOSIS page and SSA and Sjogren's to learn why this SSA is often negative in people with Sjogren's.

-Isolated SSB (without SSA) may still support a Sjogren's diagnosis.
+classification criteria.
+SSB without SSA may still support a Sjogren's diagnosis.
 See Myth # 3 on the MYTHS ABOUT DIAGNOSIS page.

 Learn more about ANA tests here.